 As the number of mobile devices on the web has grown, this pattern of notification – a push-pull system for attention – has continued to gain traction.
 Desktop push notifications help ensure that your important notifications are seen by the users as soon as possible after their attention is needed.
-They work with the user’s web browser to present a notification window in the user’s operating system, allowing you to gently remind your users of anything that they might need to know.
-By integrating with established user behavior patterns, such as responding to push notifications, you’ll be able to foster better response rates simply due to communicating with the customer through their preferred medium.
+They work with the user’s web browser, such as Chrome or Firefox, to present a notification window in the user’s operating system, allowing you to gently remind your users of anything that they might need to know.
+By integrating with established user behavior patterns, such as responding to push notifications, you’ll be able to foster better response rates and increase your click rate simply due to communicating with the customer through their preferred medium.

 Potential pitfalls of desktop push notifications

-PowerInbox, recognizing these challenges in notification management, has created the Messaging Services Platform (MSP) for Publishers.
-The MSP allows you to create personalized, user-behavior driven content that can be easily delivered through a multi-channel push system.
+PowerInbox, recognizing these challenges in push notification management, has created the Messaging Services Platform (MSP) for Publishers.
+The MSP allows you to create personalized, user-behavior driven content that can be easily delivered through a multichannel messaging system.
 MSP integrates email, web, and app-based push notifications into a single platform, allowing you to view the overall success of your campaign in a more accurate manner by giving you the ability to look at your user behavior holistically.
 MSP for Publishers integrates with your own product to gather information on user behavior, and can surface dynamic, personalized content as needed to keep your users engaged and informed.
-MSP for Publishers, by taking the headaches out of multi-channel push, gives you the tools you need to engage more closely and successfully with your user base.
+MSP for Publishers, by taking the headaches out of multichannel push messages, gives you the tools you need to engage more closely and successfully with your user base.

 Traditional in-app notification systems, while valuable when the user is viewing your app, are not particularly effective in a mobile-first participation environment.
 Email notifications help to solve this problem by informing the user in a more active fashion, but these notifications are still subject to information overload on the part of your user, rendering them less effective.

-By integrating desktop push notifications, you can more effectively garner user attention in a timely manner, but you’ll face a number of challenges when working with a now multi-channel notification system.
+By integrating web push notifications, you can more effectively garner user attention in a timely manner, but you’ll face a number of challenges when working with a now multichannel messaging system.
 Through leveraging MSP for Publishers, you can break through this attention barrier and get your users coming back to your content more frequently.